Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Manufacturer

-Manufacturer/Address of the place of production/Organization accepting consumer claims
+Manufacturer/Address of place of production/Organization receiving consumer complaints

 420091.
 Republic of Tatarstan, Kazan, st. Belomorskaya, 260

 Activated carbon is an adsorbent.
-This is a porous substance.
-It is obtained from various carbon-containing materials of organic origin (vegetable and animal).
-Activated carbon is obtained from charcoal, coconut charcoal, various types of coke.
-The substance has a high adsorption.
+This is a substance that has a porous structure.
+It is obtained from various carbon-containing materials of organic origin (plant and animal).
+Activated carbon is obtained from charcoal, coconut charcoal, and various types of coke.
+The substance has high adsorption.
 This property is widely used in medicine.

 Release form